vert-x3/vertx-openshift-cartridge/README.md

 ```

 This generates the cluster metadata and provide a default `cluster.xml` file.
 However, if you need to customize this file copy the original [cluster](https://raw.githubusercontent.com/vert-x3/vertx-openshift-cartridge/initial-work/usr/shared/conf/cluster.xml) file to the `configuration` directory.
 The cartridge is going to replace the `${env.xxx}` variables.

+## A note about Java 8

+Vert.x applications require Java 8.
+Openshift(.com) provides Java 8 in ` /etc/alternatives/java_sdk_1.8.0`.
+If you install OpenShift on your own server, you don't have to provide Java 8.
+If the cartridge cannot find the Java 8 in the _regular_ directory (the one listed above), it downloads and installs Java 8 alongside the application.
+However, this consumes lots of disk spaces and slows down the scalability feature (as Java is downloaded when the gear is created).
+To avoid this just installs Java 8 in `/etc/alternatives/java_sdk_8`.